Chapter 9 : Caught Red-Handed.

 He repeated the riddle as closely as he could remember it.

 “Something that doesn't end but we all want more of it?” one of the older students repeated thoughtfully.

 “I know,” a seventh year announced.
 “Time.
 It never ends and yet we all need more.
-Especially when the N.E.W.T.S. are coming up.”
+Especially with the N.E.W.T.S. coming up.”